bharathjinka09/Agentic-Chatbot-with-LangGraph-Human-in-the-loop/README.md

 - A Google AI API key for Gemini chat and embeddings.
 - A Tavily API key for web search.
 - An OpenWeather API key for weather queries.
+- A LangSmith API key only when tracing is enabled.
 - Internet access for Gemini, Tavily, OpenWeather, and Alpha Vantage requests.

 The stock quote tool currently contains its Alpha Vantage key in the source code.
 No additional environment variable is required for that tool as the project is currently written, though moving that key to `.env` is recommended before sharing or deploying the application.